|

 and in 1920 an Arab kingdom was proclaimed in Damascus, headed by the al-Hashemi or

+Hashemite family.
 The Hashemites were hereditary Sharifs of Mecca and had led the Arab revolt against the

-French refused to allow this arrangement, and the British compensated the Hashemites by
+Ottomans.
+The French refused to allow this arrangement, and the British compensated the Hashemites by

 This region became a British mandated territory known as the Emirate of Transjordan under Abdullah al-Hashemi in 1921.

-It became the Kingdom of Transjordan in 1946 when the British mandate ended and the
+It became the Kingdom of Transjordan in 1946 when the British mandate ended, and the

-Jordan annexed the parts of Palestine on the West Bank of the Jordan not occupied by
+Kingdom of Jordan in 1949.
+In 1949 Jordan annexed the parts of Palestine on the West Bank of the Jordan not occupied by

 Israel.
 In 1958 Jordan entered a federation with Iraq, but this ended with the overthrow